pghvlaans/sbotest/man-md/sbotest.1.md

 **-s\|\--single**

 Do not test reverse dependencies for any requested script.
+Enables testing for scripts that have already been installed.

 **-j\|\--jobs**